 The global remittance market, which reached about $613 billion in 2017 (7 percent rise from 2016) and is expected to reach up to $8590 million in 2025, is still dominated by mainstreams such as PayPal, MoneyGram, Payoneer, Western Union, Skrill and Swift banks and credit cards.

 But there are many cryptocurrency/blockchain startups also operating in these markets, and these are embracing blockchain as a way of solving the various challenges in order to improve international remittance services.
-For starters, there are many challenges in global remittance markets and which can be improved by use of cryptocurrencies.
-One is high cost.
+For starters, there are many challenges in global remittance markets and which can be improved by the use of cryptocurrencies.
+One is the high cost.

 And the distribution of global remittance amounts between different countries can tell where the markets are concentrated, with India leading at 69, China 64, Philippines 33, Mexico 31, and Nigeria 22, and Egypt and Pakistan 20 in billions of US Dollars.
-The bulk of money goes to low and middle income countries and the remittance amounts account for 35 percent of GDP of some states.
+The bulk of the money goes to low and middle-income countries and the remittance amounts account for 35 percent of GDP of some states.
 The largest amount is sent by migrant workers back home.

-In 2017, the amount sent by migrant workers to low and middle income countries grew more than the global tally, rising 8.5 per cent to $466bn compared to $429bn in 2016.
+In 2017, the amount sent by migrant workers to low and middle-income countries grew more than the global tally, rising 8.5 percent to $466bn compared to $429bn in 2016.

-World Bank said that sub-Saharan Africa, which has some of the poorest nations in the world, has some of the world’s highest remittance cost with average cost of sending money international being 9 percent.
+World Bank said that sub-Saharan Africa, which has some of the poorest nations in the world, has some of the world’s highest remittance cost with the average cost of sending money international being 9 percent.
 The report added that the biggest barrier to lowering these costs is the exclusive partnerships formed between the national post office system and money transfer operators.
-Obviously, meaning the partnerships create network of intermediaries which increases costs.
+Obviously, meaning the partnerships create a network of intermediaries which increases costs.
 The main primary reason blockchain delivers faster and lesser costs on global remittance transactions is because it eliminates middlemen and processes.

 However, understandably, most of the high cost of transferring money is featured as bank and fraud prevention fees although the exchange rates and fees to do currency exchange on both ends are still high.
-Of course blockchain remittance process eliminates all these fees without compromises on security because it has anti-fraud feature and cryptography plus the transparency with which transactions are done.
+Of course, the blockchain remittance process eliminates all these fees without compromises on security because it has anti-fraud feature and cryptography plus the transparency with which transactions are done.

 Plus blockchain aims at delivering near-instantaneous transactions so that there won't be three to five or seven days to wait before a transaction goes through.
-So ideally, a business and individuals relying on global remittances in their production and purchase processes can accomplish them in lesser time.
+So ideally, business and individuals relying on global remittances in their production and purchase processes can accomplish them in lesser time.
 Save the obvious challenges of using blockchain, the technology also offers greater control over their money and expenses because it is possible to see how much any particular transaction costs.
 Blockchain adds more privacy and anonymity for transactions.

 Abra uses blockchain peer-to-peer technology to facilitate remittance where a client deposits cash and then it is converted to Bitcoin and other cryptocurrencies and then the money is remitted such that the recipient receives money in their local currency.
 The money goes directly to the recipient and no middlemen involved.
 With it, users can store money in their mobile wallets after depositing through debit cards or through an Abra teller.
 You do not require a bank account to sign up for the service and you can transfer money to another person in different countries (such as Morocco, Gambia, Malawi) using a mobile device after signing up for -- sending and receiving is also free of charge.